 We are strengthening the Code by:

-We have established a new Code Compliance Board to consider and respond to complaints by Code signatories.
+The Code Compliance Board considers and responds to complaints by Code signatories.
 The Board can sanction signatories; including if need be expelling them from the Code.
-When the Government’s Duty to Report requirement has now come into force, this is actively monitored by CICM who will be able to proactively challenge a signatory on their payment practices and policies if their reports suggest they are not complying with the Code..
+The Government's Duty to Report requirement has now come into force, this is actively monitored by CICM who will be able to proactively challenge a signatory on their payment practices and policies if their reports suggest they are not complying with the Code..

 Paying over 60 days can be easily explained away.
 This isn't strong enough.